F1 Beginners Guide

 3. the corner itself

-In case the leading drivers are catching up to the back end, the overtaking car has to stay on the raceline, while the back end driver has to "move out of the way".
+In case the leading drivers are catching up to the back end, the overtaking car has to stay on the race line, while the back-end driver has to "move out of the way".

 This rule says, that the defendant may not move whilst breaking because this could lead to a lock-up of the wheel, which would be potentially dangerous for all involved drivers.
-Therefore drivers are only allwoed to first brake, then steer around the corner.
-But since every driver brakes and steers differently etc. some drivers use this accusation under absolutely hilarious circumsatnces (like Verstappen in the 2024 Hungarian GP).
+Therefore drivers are only allowed to first brake, then steer around the corner.
+But since every driver brakes and steers differently etc. some drivers use this accusation under absolutely hilarious circumstances (like Verstappen in the 2024 Hungarian GP).

 3. already in the corner, the situation gets a lot more tricky.